Leak testing your Grill:

 Posted In: BBQ Maintenance

-For safety reason, ignitors should be replaced when this occurs, and burner surfaces cleaned up in the ignitor area.
+For safety reason, grill ignitors should be replaced when this occurs, and burner surfaces cleaned up in the ignitor area.

 Burner portholes in this area should be kept clean and open.
 The spark gap between electrode and burner is about 3/16″.